fiabot/ShyneTheoryProcessor/README.md

 Assembly code can be assembled to hex values that can be feed into the processor by running Assembler.py in the command line and passing in an .asm and .hex file.
 The program in the .asm will be tranlated to machine code and placed in the .hex file to be read by the processor.

 ### Registers
-Regiserted can be asscessed either with by number of label
+Registers can be accessed either through the number or by label.

 | Register | Label | Use |
 | ------------- | ------------- | ------------- |